 Revoke

 Establishment of a revoke can be prevented.
-If the player who made the revoke realises they have revoked before their side play to the next trick, then they should speak up, call the Director, and they will be allowed to change their card.
+If the player who made the revoke realises they have revoked before their side play to the next trick, then they can speak up, call the Director, and they will be allowed to change their revoke card.
 If they are Declarer then there is no further issue, play continues.
+Cards played after the revoke card may be withdrawn, but this is at the choice of the non-offenders.

 If they are a defender then the withdrawn card becomes a major penalty card and is left face up on the table.
 They must play this card at the first legal opportunity, and if their partner comes on lead then Declarer will be able to impose Lead Restrictions.